Sulzer buys shares from Vekselberg's Renova to avoid U.S. sanctions

-ZURICH (Reuters) - Swiss engineer Sulzer (SUN.S) has agreed to buy five million of its own shares from its largest shareholder, Renova Holdings, which along with its Russian Chairman Viktor Vekselberg has appeared on a list of U.S.-sanctioned individuals and entities.
+ZURICH, April 9 (Reuters) - Sulzer has agreed to buy five million of its own shares from its largest shareholder, Renova Holdings, whose Russian chairman Viktor Vekselberg has appeared on a list of U.S.-sanctioned individuals.

 Although the Winterthur-based company said it had not been contacted by U.S. authorities, after taking legal advice it decided to reduce the holding of Renova, which held 63 percent in Sulzer, to prevent problems arising in the future.